Yiannis128/Yiannis128/articles/godot-asteroids-01.md

 # Godot - Asteroids Game For Complete Beginners: 1

-## Warning, this article is still in development!
-Do not use for learning yet!
+## Warning, this article is being proof-read!
+Proceed with caution.

 ## Introduction